-- 1. Work the family business, like
+1. Work - the family business, like

-- a carpenter.

-- a potter.

-- a weaver.

-- etc.

-- 2. Visitors If visitors came to sleep overnight they could use the extra room as a guest room.

-- 3. Rental Sometimes people paid the family for using their additional room to live or have meetings.
+- 2. Visitors If visitors came to sleep overnight they could use the extra room as a guest room. - 3.
+Rental Sometimes people paid the family for using their additional room to live or have meetings.